WiiLink24/web/src/content/guide/Install.md

 - `Your Home Address`
 - `Your Zip Code`

-(Make Sure you **Put it in Correctly** or it **Will not Work!** Use the example data in the settings as a template to put your information in correctly.)
+(Make sure you **put it in correctly** or it **will not work!** Use the example data in the settings as a template to put your information in correctly.)

-4. Press `Ok` and then `Done`
+4. Press `OK` and then `Done`
 5. Once you are in the SPD main menu, choose `Demae` in the `Choose Channel` menu.
-6. When you return to the Food Channel via `SPD`, It will display your information that you put in and will give a confirmation box, Once you Double Check and everything is correct, Click on Yes.
-After you’ve done that, it should work!
+6. When you return to the Food Channel via `SPD`, it will display your information that you put in and will give a confirmation box.
+Once you double check and everything is correct, click on Yes.